houmanhafez/Custom-Keyboard-Configurator/CONTRIBUTING.md

 ## **Contributing Guidelines**

-#### Thank you for your interest in contributing to our project!
-We welcome contributions from anyone, regardless of skill level or experience.
+#### Thank you for your interest in contributing to my project!
+I welcome contributions from anyone, regardless of skill level or experience.

 ## **Types of Contributions**